What Is a Shelf Exam? Everything Medical Students Need to Know

 7. Individual Shelf Exam Guides

-Ready to go deeper on a specific rotation?
-These guides cover the content blueprint, scoring benchmarks, subject-specific resources, and a study schedule for each core shelf exam.
+When you are ready to go deeper on a specific rotation, these guides cover the content blueprint, scoring benchmarks, the resources worth your time, and a study plan built around the actual demands of that clerkship.

 Shelf Exam Guides